hugovanhille/ImageProcessing/README.md

 The file [wavelet.py](https://github.com/hugovanhille/ImageProgressing/wavelet.py) include the script used to test the method wavelet domain filtering.

 ## Metrics Performance
+In this file, we have the main function that noise, denoise and calculate all the metrics for a given number of images (here 10).
+This function takes 2 parameters: the name of the filter(mean_filter,median_filter,combined_filter, LowPass_Filter and wavelet) and the class (0= Mean/Median/Combined,1=Low Pass and other is Wavelet).
+This function return the original images, the denoise images and all the error (RMSE,NRMSE,SNR and PSNR).
+For example, you could do: image,denoise_image,rmse,nrmse,snr,psnr=main(mean_filter,0).
+At the end of this file, we plot the result for 10 images for all the different filter.

 ## Deep Neural Network (DNN)
 The file [trainNN.py](https://github.com/hugovanhille/ImageProgressing/trainNN.py) contain the code to ttrain the NN we used as well as the code to do inferences on dataset in order to determine the accuracy of the validation dataset after denoising by the different methods.